How we Help

 To be eligible for food items, one must fall within the poverty levels set by the federal government.
 Food is channeled through more than 104 member agencies including food pantries, soup kitchens, shelters, and other nonprofit organizations.

 The BackPack Program is designed to meet the needs of hungry children at times when other resources are not available, such as weekends and school vacations.

 Kids Cafe is one of the nation's largest meal service programs, providing free and prepared food and nutrition education to hungry children in safe and nurturing environments.
 This after school program provides nutritious hot meals and heavy snacks to youth that might not otherwise receive evening meals.
 In addition to providing hot meals to hungry children, Kids Cafe offers nutrition education, character enrichment, tutoring, and individual attention kids need with their schoolwork.
 The Food Bank of Central Louisiana offers a Kids Cafe program in Natchitoches and Pineville.

-The Adopt-A-Senior Program is designed to assist seniors stretch their budgets.
+The Senior Program is designed to assist seniors stretch their budgets.
 Approximately 50 pounds of food per month is given to each sponsored individual.
 The Food Bank's Adopt-A-Senior Program currently serves more than 1,800 seniors in the Central Louisiana area.